appdotnet/api-spec/content/docs/resources/post/index.md

 ## General parameters

-Requests for streams of Posts can be filtered by passing query string parameters along with the request.
+Requests for streams of Posts respond to [pagination parameters](/docs/basics/pagination).
+Additionally they accept the following query string parameters:

 <table>
     <thead>